risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 ### Introduction

-- Citellus works on individual sosreports against a set of tests (all by default), but some problems require checks across several systems.
+- Risu works on individual sosreports against a set of tests (all by default), but some problems require checks across several systems.

 <small>For example, galera requires to check seqno across all controllers running database.</small>